 EASIEST FAUX FINISHES

-Heavy texture already on walls: This is for textured walls that resemble “continents” on a
+Heavy texture already on walls: This is for textured walls that resemble “continents”

-them, this will not work.
+points to them, this will not work.

-With so many new houses putting up heavy textures , you will be fighting yourselves trying
+With so many new houses putting up heavy textures , you will be fighting yourselves

-texture to your advantage.
+existing texture to your advantage.

-This is a variation of the colorwash, but must be used on a basecoat with a sheen, it cannot be
+This is a variation of the colorwash, but must be used on a basecoat with a sheen, it

-You could use the ragging or a few other techniques but you will get a very different look as
+You could use the ragging or a few other techniques but you will get a very different

-the wall seems to dictate what the paint will do.
+look as the wall seems to dictate what the paint will do.

 But after reading all this believe me this looks great, up-to-date, and very attractive.
-It gives
+It

-the old world style without much effort!
+gives the old world style without much effort!

-This is a very simple finish but PLEASE READ all instructions first as the technique and tips
+This is a very simple finish but PLEASE READ all instructions first as the technique

 With your walls properly prepared: